usnistgov/oscal-xproc3/README.md

 </details>

 ### Installation instructions

+Note: if you already have Morgana XProc III installed, you should be able to use it, appropriately configured, to run any pipeline in the repository.
+But local installation is also easy and clean.

 *Platform requirements*: Java, with a `bash` shell for automated installation.
 Only Java is required if you can install manually.